JMayrbaeurl/kafka-publisher/README.md

 The Azure IoT Hub connection string can be set by using the environment variable KAFKAPUB_HUB_CS.

+This software was tested using a local Kafka cluster with one node and with a Cloud version provided by [CloudKarafka](https://www.cloudkarafka.com/)

 ## Run as .NET Core console application

 You can run Kafka IoT Hub publisher using systems with installed .NET Core runtime: